rfbatista/Digistore24/README.md

   - Suitable if the organization’s identity governance mandates SAML for all internal tools.

-## Limitations and Production Readiness
+## Limitations and what it takes to got to production

 While the current implementation provides a solid foundation for the technical test, several limitations and production considerations need to be addressed before deploying to a live environment.
 Understanding these constraints helps set realistic expectations and plan for proper production deployment.